 I’ve done a huge article on 7 causes of knee pain while running to help you see exactly what might be happening and resolve it.
 But for a quick overview:

 - Weak hips and glutes.
 They may not be able to help you maintain proper alignment.
+You’ll first need to strengthen those muscles to help you maintain proper alignment when running.

 - Overstriding.
 You may be reaching when you run with your feet landing in front of your body.
+Take a look at your overall form and see what areas may need improvement.

 - Overpronation.
 Your feet are rolling inward.